Below are the quick examples

 If you are in a hurry, below are some quick examples of how to use NumPy full() function in Python.

-# Example 1: Use numpy.full() function on 1-D array
+# Example 1: Use numpy.full() function

 arr2 = np.full(6, 4)

-# Example 2: Use numpy.full() function with two-dimensional arrays
+# Example 2: Use numpy.full() function

 arr2 = np.full((4, 3),8)

-# Example 3: Return Array with dtype=str
+# Example 3: Return array with dtype=str

-arr2 = np.full((4,3),'2',dtype=str)
+arr2 = np.full(shape=(4,3),fill_value='2',dtype=str)

-# Example 4: Return Array with dtype=float
+# Example 4: Return array with dtype=str

-arr2 = np.full((3,4),'3',dtype=float)
+arr2 = np.full(shape=(3,4),fill_value='3',dtype=float)

-# Example 5: Return Array with dtype=int
+# Example 5: Return array with dtype=int

 arr2 = np.full((2,4),'7',dtype=int)